WebAhead/master-reference/coursebook/week-12/project.md

 As you can _see_ some people _have tried_ to solve _some_ of the
 _important_ organizational challenges before ...
-with varying degrees of enthusiasm/momentum/success...
+with varying degrees of enthusiasm/momentum/success ...
+it's a _good_ idea to _extend_ other people's work!